NonaSoftware/Clotho3-Use-Case/HOW_TO_RUN_THIS_APP_AND_CLOTHO.md

 Running Necessitas:
 1. Just click on home.html!

-To terminate, stop running the project in Netbeans, and ctrl+C in the terminal to terminate mongodb
+To terminate, stop running the project in Netbeans, exit out of localhost:8443, and ctrl+C in the terminal to terminate mongodb